 **Once you have come to a decision, you can meditate, journal, chant, or repeat your mantra with your breath during your physical practice and simply see what emerges.
 I also like to take a few moments right when I wake up and right before I go to bed to tune in to my intention, to really notice how it feels inside of me and if there is anything I need to modify or adjust.

 **Allow yourself to find little ways on and off your mat to work towards that intention.
 Through out your day, where can you find space to create more peace, put yourself first, face a fear, or offer more love?
 Be open to any opportunity that allows you embody that intention and start to notice how more and more chances begin finding their way to you.

 **Finally, remember that this practice is fluid.
 Your life and your heart will feel differently from moment to moment and struggling or adjusting doesn’t mean failure at all.
 So take it easy on yourself and let this be a way to honor not only where you are going, but where you are right now.

 What are some intentions you are drawn too for the new year?

 Which ones do you find yourself coming back to again and again?

 Leave me a comment, or shoot me a message.
-I’d love to hear about all the good that will be developed in 2018!
+I’d love to hear about all the good that will be developed in the year to come!